Concurrent MArch + MLA

 The program combines knowledge of ecological and social factors with the design of buildings and sites.
 As the professions of architecture and landscape architecture have matured over the past century, teaching and practice of the disciplines have become increasingly specialized.
 Architectural education and practice have focused on the design of individual buildings, with little emphasis on site design and environmental issues.
 Landscape architecture, on the other hand, typically has not been concerned with understanding and creating architectural form, but focuses on the design of outdoor spaces at a variety of scales, from small gardens or parks to large natural landscapes in cities and regions.

 Today, professionals are needed who combine an understanding of individual building design with larger-scale site design and the cultural and natural factors that shape environments at all scales.
-Neither program alone can provide the range of skills and understanding that the College of Environmental Design considers essential in improving the quality of the built environment.
+Neither program alone can provide the range of skills and understanding that CED considers essential in improving the quality of the built environment.

 The concurrent program requires 72 units of coursework for students who have satisfied all prerequisites, and a minimum of 24 units in each department.